runners4tme/hapibook/chapter-7.md

 ## Unit tests

+Units tests are for testing a single unit of the application and check if it works in isolation.
 Let's start writing some unit tests for our functions.

 ```js
 const { getSalt, getSaltedPassword, passwordIsInvalid, createToken } = require('../api/helpers/userService')